svennam92/istio101/workshop/exercise-4/README.md

 #### Forward logs to LogDNA

+LogDNA enables administrators, devops teams, and developers to filter, search, and tail log data.
+Define alerts and design custom views to monitor application and system logs.
+After you provision an instance of IBM Log Analysis with LogDNA on IBM Cloud, an account is created in LogDNA, and you receive the ingestion key for your account.
+Then, you must configure a LogDNA agent for each log source.

 1. In your [IBM Cloud Dashboard](https://cloud.ibm.com) switch to your account using the drop down in the upper right corner.
 2. Click on **Create Resource**, search for `logDNA` and **Create** an instance.
 3. Click on **Edit Log Sources**